Choij12/todo-app/README.md

 ## Phase 3 Requirements
 - In Phase 3, we’d like to extend the functionality of the application by requiring users be logged in to view items and also restrict access based on user type.
 The user stories from Phases 1, and 2 remain unchanged.
 For this phase, we are now adding the following new user stories.

+## Phase 4 Requirements
+- In Phase 4, we will finalize the functionality of the application by connecting to live servers for login, authorization, and data access.

 ## Features
 - Style the application using the Blueprint Component API{target:_blank}